e18e/.github/profile/README.md

 - [Issue tracker](https://github.com/e18e/ecosystem-issues) - a place to track ongoing performance contributions to packages across the ecosystem
 - [Blog](https://e18e.dev/blog.html) - our primary blog where we share new things in the e18e space

+## Sponsor us

+You can also sponsor us and we will use the funds to reward community members and projects in the space.
+Read more at [our Open Collective page](https://opencollective.com/e18e).